What is Club Volleyball?

 Can I watch my child tryout?

-Yes, parents are allowed to observe tryouts.
+Due to COVID-19 restrictions, parents are NOT allowed to observe tryouts this season.

 Does Spiked City DC support the multi sport athlete?